tendermint/tendermint/docs/architecture/adr-082-socket-protocol.md

-**One important consideration** when discussing these questions is that _any outcome which includes keeping the socket protocol will have eventual migration impacts for clients_ regardless.
+**One important consideration** when discussing these questions is that _any outcome which includes keeping the socket protocol will have eventual migration impacts for out-of-process applications_ regardless.
 To fix the limitations of the socket protocol as it is currently designed will require making _breaking changes_ to the protocol.
-So, while we may put off a migration cost for clients by retaining the socket protocol in the short term, we will eventually have to pay those costs to fix the problems in its current design.
+So, while we may put off a migration cost for out-of-process applications by retaining the socket protocol in the short term, we will eventually have to pay those costs to fix the problems in its current design.

 ## Detailed Design